tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 ### Update bottle_app.py

-* Choose the browser tab running the PythonAnywhere bash shell.
+* Return to the PythonAnywhere bash shell.

 Run your favorite editor on the file `~/py4web/bottle_app.py`: